-The Council on Podiatric Medical Education (CPME) is an autonomous, professional accrediting agency designated by the American Podiatric Medical Association (APMA) to serve as the agency for the evaluation, accreditation, approval, and recognition of educational institutions, providers, programs, and specialty boards in the field of podiatric medicine.
+The CPME is an autonomous, professional accrediting agency designated by the American Podiatric Medical Association's (APMA) House of Delegates to serve as the agency for the evaluation, accreditation, approval, and recognition of educational institutions, continuing education providers, residency and fellowship training programs, and specialty boards in the field of podiatric medicine.
+APMA assigns the responsibility of specialty board recognition to the CPME.
+This authority allows the CPME to recognize entities that offer board certification and that demonstrate and maintain compliance with the standards and requirements in CPME publication 220, Standards and Requirements for Recognition of a Specialty Board for Podiatric Medical Practice.